 operator precedence.

-Samuelson and Bauer do not use the word
+Samelson and Bauer do not use the word

 The ALGOL 60 report[36] specifies, for the first time, a block structured language.
 ALGOL 60 is recursively structured but the structure is implicit -- newlines are not semantically significant, and parentheses indicate syntax only in a few specific cases.
 The ALGOL compiler will have to find the structure.

 It is a case of 1960's optimism at its best.
 As the ALGOL committee is well aware, a parsing algorithm capable of handling ALGOL 60 does not yet exist.
 But the risk they are taking has immediate results -- 1961 will see a number of discoveries that are still important today.
-On the other hand, the parser they seek remains elusive for decades.
+On the other hand, the parser they seek will remain elusive for decades.

-In the ALGOL 60 report[37], Peter Naur improves the Backus notation and uses it to describe the language.
-This bring Backus' notation to wide attention.
+In the ALGOL 60 report[55], Peter Naur improves the Backus notation and uses it to describe the language.
+This brings Backus' notation to wide attention.
 The improved notation will become known as Backus-Naur Form (BNF).

 For our purposes, a parser is